South Dakota Disabled Veteran Benefits

 - Other veteran/medal plates: Purple Heart, Prisoner of War (POW), Pearl Harbor Survivor, and various medal plates are also available (typically $10/year).

-- Vehicle excise tax exemption: some non-government sites claim a 100% disabled veteran is exempt from South Dakota's 4% motor-vehicle excise tax on a vehicle purchase.
-I could not confirm that on an official SD DOR page, so treat it as unverified — confirm with the SD DOR Motor Vehicle Division ([email protected]) or your county treasurer before relying on it.
-There is a separate federal path: if the VA bought or adapted your vehicle with an Automobile/Adaptive Equipment Grant (VA Form 21-4502), keep that award letter for any state or dealer paperwork.
+- Vehicle excise tax: South Dakota's official Motor Vehicle Exemptions reference (the complete list of every exemption code SD DOR recognizes) has no disabled-veteran or service-connected-disability category — non-government sites claiming a disabled veteran is exempt from the state's 4% motor-vehicle excise tax are not supported by SD DOR's own rules.
+There is a separate federal path: if the VA bought or adapted your vehicle with an Automobile/Adaptive Equipment Grant (VA Form 21-4502), keep that award letter for any state or dealer paperwork, but it does not itself waive the state excise tax.

 - Gather your proof of eligibility: your VA letter showing the "K" award, the auto-grant award, the loss-of-use benefit, or the total-disability allotment.